Distributed quantum architecture search: Abstract

 \section{Abstract}

 Variational quantum algorithms, inspired by neural networks, have become a novel approach in quantum computing.
 However, designing efficient parameterized quantum circuits remains a challenge.
 Quantum architecture search tackles this by adjusting circuit structures along with gate parameters to automatically discover high-performance circuit structures.
 In this study, we propose an end-to-end distributed quantum architecture search framework, where we aim to automatically design distributed quantum circuit structures for interconnected quantum processing units with specific qubit connectivity.
 We devise a circuit generation algorithm which incorporates TeleGate and TeleData methods to enable nonlocal gate implementation across quantum processing units.
-While taking into account qubit connectivity, we also incorporate qubit assignment from logical to physical qubits within our QAS framework.
+While taking into account qubit connectivity, we also incorporate qubit assignment from logical to physical qubits within our quantum architecture search framework.
 A two-stage progressive training-free strategy is employed to evaluate extensive circuit structures without circuit training costs.
 Through numerical experiments on three VQE tasks, the efficacy and efficiency of our scheme is demonstrated.
+Our research into discovering efficient structures for distributed quantum circuits is crucial for near-term quantum computing where a single quantum processing unit has a limited number of qubits.
+Distributed quantum circuits allow for breaking down complex computations into manageable parts that can be processed across multiple quantum processing units.